10 Simple Ways to Save Water with Your Smart Irrigation System

 However, if you, as a homeowner, would feel more comfortable with a certified irrigation contractor installing your lawn and garden sprinkler system, then visit our website to find the right contractor for you.

 You can find K-Rain products at your nearest Home Depot or Lowes when you find us on our interactive map.
-If you have any questions about your K-Rain Sprinkler System, call us at 800-735-7246 or open a support ticket.
+If you have any questions about your K-Rain Sprinkler System, call us at 800-735-7246.